What is Shared Education?

 The combination of solutions, explanations and observations from this task alone, showcases how children can fully explore the aims of the curriculum.
 The children find being able to share and present their findings highly empowering and it is magnificent to see their confidence grow.
 This is exactly what we need if we want to prepare pupils for the transition from primary to secondary phases.

 Week four will be facilitated by the teachers themselves, without us taking part.
-We will be back with updates on this and week five on May 10th.
+We will be back with updates on this and future plans for this partnership’s further development of this programme, which will extend into next year.